 Assoc.
-Professor of Art Christine Willcox has received a $30,000 fellowship from the George A. and Eliza Gardner Howard Foundation in Providence, R.I.
+Professor of Art Christine Willcox has received a $30,000 fellowship from the George A. and Eliza Gardner Howard Foundation in Providence, RI.
 She is one of nine recipients who represent the fields of the History of Art and Architecture, Painting, and Sculpture.
 Willcox’s project is called The Still Point.
 She presented her show, 90° South, at the Minneapolis Institute of Art Jan.
 19 - April 1, 2012.
 She gave a talk on the work Feb 16, 2012.
-More information about the show is available at http://www.artsmia.org/index.php?section_id=2&exh_id=4337&IM=1&start=1

-DeWitt Wallace Professor of Art Ruthann Godollei has work in Global Print 2013, Biennial Douro an invited international print exhibit, in Alijó, Portugal, Sept.
-2013.
-She showed her work at Art of Democracy a juried exhibition by the New York Society of Etchers, November 2012 at Sacred Gallery, NYC.
-She is part of Posada Centenario, La Calaca 3 an international print portfolio exchange in homage to Mexican printmaker JG Posada, organized by La Calaca Press.
-La Calaca 2 traveled to Atelier International Art Gallery, Corpus Christi, TX, Oct.
-2012 and El Museo Antiguo Convento de San Francisco, Instituto Nicaragüense de Cultura, Nicaragua in 2012.
-Pipelines and Borderlines, People Can’t Drink Oil! print portfolio exchange opened at Expressions Graphics Gallery, Oak Park, IL , Fall 2012 and is on tour to Casa de los Tres Mundos, Granada, Nicaraugua, 2013.
+DeWitt Wallace Professor of Art Ruthann Godollei has work in the Biennial Douro 2014, an invited international print exhibit, in Alijó, Portugal.
+She is part of Posada Centenario, La Calaca 3, an international print portfolio exchange in homage to Mexican printmaker JG Posada.
+The show is traveling to Hong Kong, Australia and Spain in 2014.
+She showed her work at Art of Democracy, a juried exhibition by the New York Society of Etchers, NYC, 2012.
+La Calaca 2 traveled to Atelier International Art Gallery, Corpus Christi, TX, and El Museo Antiguo Convento de San Francisco, Instituto Nicaragüense de Cultura, Nicaragua in 2012.
+Pipelines and Borderlines, People Can’t Drink Oil! print portfolio exchange opened at Expressions Graphics Gallery, Oak Park, IL , Fall 2012 and was on tour to Casa de los Tres Mundos, Granada, Nicaraugua, 2013.
 Her book on DIY printing, How to Create Your Own Gig Posters, Band T-Shirts, Album Covers, & Stickers; Screenprinting, Photocopy Art, Mixed Media Collage and Other Guerilla Poster Techniques was published by Voyageur Press, Minneapolis, 2013.

 Assoc.
 Professor Stan Sears is working on multiple public art projects across the country, from Texas to Iowa.
-During his last sabbatical semester he completed sculptural components for the Central Corridor Light Rail in the Twin Cities.
+He is completing sculptural components at 3 stops for the Central Corridor Light Rail in the Twin Cities.
 He is currently working on a project for the University of Wisconsin–La Crosse and Pasadena, California.
-He is the finalist in a Wisconsin State Arts Board competition and spoke about his new project at the University of Wisconsin on January 19.
 Living in Stockholm, Wis., has encouraged Sears to start working on a new series of floating and land-based sculpture.
 Art students frequently intern at his Stockholm studio.
 In the Summer 2011 Sears and Samantha Leopold-Sullivan received a faculty/student research grant; Leopold-Sullivan presented her research at a poster session last October.
-During the summer of 2011, Sears held a lantern festival at Stockholm, which included a public artist team from England.
+During the summer of 2011, Sears held a lantern festival at Stockholm, WI, which included a public artist team from England.

-Printmaking II students donated original works to benefit Simpson Housing Services in the Art4Shelter show and sale at Burnett Gallery in the Chambers Hotel, Mpls.
-May 2, 2013.
+Printmaking II students donated original works to benefit Simpson Housing Services in the Art4Shelter show and sale at Burnett Gallery in the Chambers Hotel, Mpls in 2013 and 2014.

 Hanna Geil Neufeld ’13 and Chris Willcox participated in a show at MCAD titled Intersections, an exhibition of collaborative work between women chairs and former chairs of art and art history departments in the Twin Cities and a student of their choosing.
 The opening for that exhibit was held at MCAD on Jan.
 20, 2013.
 Two panel discussion/artist talks were held Feb.
 2 and Feb.
 15 and a Walker Art Center curator gave a lecture discussing the collaborative process on Feb.
 8.